HomeStage and TheaterNight of the Living Dead: The Opera

 Night of the Living Dead: The Opera

-On October 31, 2013, meanwhile, George Romero’s Living Dead once again invaded the Steel City, this time at the Kelly Strayhorn Theater in East Liberty with the World Premier of Night of the Living Dead: The Opera.
+On October 31, 2013, George Romero’s Living Dead once again invaded the Steel City but this time on stage as opposed to screen with the world premiere of Night of the Living Dead: The Opera at the Kelly Strayhorn Theater in East Liberty.

-That person turned out to Todd Goodman.
-“Steve asked me what I thought of the idea and I have to admit I was hesitant at first,” he admits.
+That person turned out to be Goodman.
+“Steve asked me what I thought of the idea and I have to admit I was hesitant at first,” he continued.
 “Singing zombies?
 But after watching the film many times and thinking about how I would deal with such a wonderful story musically, I agreed to work on the project.”

-“Jim Schaeffer, who is the executive director of the Center for Contemporary Opera, said that you can tell how much an audience likes a work by how long they hang out after a workshop, and a large portion of the crowd had to be ‘kicked out’ of the space,” Todd Goodman says of the experience.
+“Jim Schaeffer, who is the executive director of the Center for Contemporary Opera, said that you can tell how much an audience likes a work by how long they hang out after a workshop, and a large portion of the crowd had to be ‘kicked out’ of the space,” Todd Goodman recalled.
 “It was a fantastic evening.”

 Night of the Living Dead was produced by the Microscopic Opera Company, a Pittsburgh-based theater troupe founded in 2009 by Andres Cladera and Erica Olden.
-Viking helmets are likewise rarely seen on any of Microscopic’s stages, as the company focuses on modern-day chamber operas performed exclusively in English.
+Viking helmets are also rarely seen on any of Microscopic’s stages as the company focuses on modern-day chamber operas performed exclusively in English.

-“Todd Goodman’s setting of Night of the Living Dead serves to involve the audience in an even deeper and more meaningful experience than that of the original movie,” co-founder Erica Olden explained of the Microscopic Opera Company production shortly before the opera’s premier.
+“Todd Goodman’s setting of Night of the Living Dead serves to involve the audience in an even deeper and more meaningful experience than that of the original movie,” Microscopic co-founder Erica Olden explained.
 “Todd’s careful attention to text setting, combined with his agile vocal writing, works in ways both playful and riveting to bring a truly humanistic perspective to the story.
 Based on the pop-culture classic film by George Romero, Todd Goodman’s focus on creating a timeless piece of theater takes on a multi-dimension aspect, which is sure to speak to both opera lovers and to fans of the horror movie.”

 Especially in Pittsburgh, Pennsylvania.